 Agu stumbles into the safety of a camp run by a group of missionaries as suddenly as he was thrust into the NDF.
 Here, a Bible is placed at his hesitant trigger finger, and a sign declaring “Jesus Loves You” collides with the memory of “terrible things.”
 Agu remains stone-faced, scarred by ten lifetimes of horrors.

 But a subtle transition happens in the last few minutes, and no student of Girard will fail to notice the crucified Christ above the shoulder of one of the missionaries, nor the words of comfort he offers Agu: “I’ve been there, remember?
 We are only here to help you.”

 Girard was no pessimist; he saw the endless cycle of society’s violence as being turned on its head once and for all as the violent sacrifice of Christ, “who reuses the scapegoat mechanism, at his own expense, in order to subvert it.”
-The Crucifixion was both an anthropological and religious revelation of the innocence of victims, and in its wake, and only in its wake, every last act of violence is emptied of all meaning and force.
+The Crucifixion was both an anthropological and religious revelation of , and in its wake, and only in its wake, every last act of violence is emptied of all meaning and force.